mab0189/Dummy_CAN_DuT/README.md

 # Dummy_CAN_DuT
-This dummy application is a simple "echo server" that sends the received CAN/CANFD frames back with a different CAN ID.
+This dummy application is a simple "echo server" that builds upon SocketCAN.
+It sends received CAN/CANFD frames back with a different CAN ID.
 The dummy keeps running till it is terminated with "CTRL + C".

 ## Configuration
 The following parameters can be changed in the Dummy_CANFD_Config.h file: